The Marriage of Robin Redbreast and the Wren

-The recorded source of the children's story The Marriage of Robin Redbreast and the Wren is Isabella Burns, later Mrs Isabella Burns Begg, the youngest sister of Robert Burns.
-Isabella recalled that her brother, Robert Burns, was the author and that he was in the habit of telling the tale to entertain the younger members of his family at Lochlea Farm, such as herself, Annabella, John and William.
-This nursery tale was first published by Dr Robert Chambers in his "Popular Rhymes of Scotland".
+The recorded source of the children's story "The Marriage of Robin Redbreast and the Wren" is Isabella Burns, later Mrs Isabella Burns Begg, the youngest sister of Robert Burns.
+Isabella recalled that her brother, Robert Burns, was the author and that he was in the habit of telling the tale to entertain the younger members of his family at their farm in Ayrshire, such as herself, Annabella, John and William.
+This nursery tale was first published by Robert Chambers in his Popular Rhymes of Scotland (originally published in 1826).

 History of the story

-Dr. Chambers was also the author of the four volume "The Life and Works of Burns" published in 1851 and for this work he had been in contact with Isabella between 1847 and 1850, who recalled that Burns, a teenager at the time, composed the story "The Marriage of Robin Redbreast and the Wren" for the entertainment of his young siblings and was in the habit of telling it whilst the family lived at Lochlea Farm near Tarbolton.
+Chambers was also the author of the four-volume The Life and Works of Burns published in 1851 and for this work he had been in contact with Isabella between 1847 and 1850, who recalled that Burns, a teenager at the time, composed the story "The Marriage of Robin Redbreast and the Wren" for the entertainment of his young siblings and was in the habit of telling it whilst the family lived at Lochlea Farm near Tarbolton; his father was the tenant of the farm between 1777 and 1784.

-The story of the 'marriage' is neither a song nor a poem and no copies of it written by Robert Burns are known to have existed and therefore the work does not usually appear in his biographies or in many Burns related books.
+The story of the 'marriage' is neither a song nor a poem and no copies of it written by Robert Burns are known to have existed and therefore the work does not usually appear in his biographies or in many Burns-related books.
 The Saltire Society, a membership organisation which aims to promote the understanding of the culture and heritage of Scotland, have published several editions of 'The Marriage of Robin Redbreast and the Wren' in the form of a chapbook.
-It is included in the 1965 edition of "Stories that never grow old", edited by Watty Piper and illustrated by George and Doris Hauman.
+It is included in the 1965 edition of Stories that never grow old, edited by Watty Piper and illustrated by George and Doris Hauman.
 Video versions have been produced (see External Links).
-Griffith and Farran published "Robin's Yule Song" in 1860.
+Griffith and Farran published Robin's Yule Song in 1860.

 Burns and his siblings would have been very familiar with wrens and robins at Lochlea and they are mentioned in some of his poems and the song 'The Robin cam to the wrens nest' as recalled and recited by Jean Armour.
 The scenario of a robin and a wren marrying is an ancient one, dating back to around 1400.
 The nursery rhyme "The Marriage of Cock Robin and Jenny Wren" is a more recent example however as stated no record of Robert Burns's specific inspiration is known to exist.

-As stated Isabella Burns is the source of the story that she heard as a young child and it wasn't until she was around eighty years of age in 1850 that she recounted it to Dr. Chambers, so the exact wording of the story is open to some doubt, rather than the general outline of the tale.
+As stated Isabella Burns is the source of the story that she heard as a young child and it wasn't until she was around eighty years of age in 1850 that she recounted it to Chambers, so the exact wording of the story is open to some doubt, rather than the general outline of the tale.